 Each life-encoding lace protected at both ends by a cap not of plastic but of repeating echoes eel elm emote

-Like children in a spelling bee our enzymes race to replicate the coded laces lee let lore
+Like children in a spelling test our enzymes race to replicate the coded laces lee let lore

-Over and over omitting overlooking a little each time ouch oh omelet
+Over and over, omitting, overlooking, losing a little each time ouch oh omelet

 Maybe you’re not fussed about letters misplaced melt molt